Department of History

 Additional Positions at AUAffiliate Faculty, Department of International Studies

-- Alan M. Kraut is Professor of History and an affiliate faculty member in the School of International Service.
-He is a Non-resident Fellow of the Migration Policy Institute in Washington, D.C.
-He specializes in U.S. immigration and ethnic history, the history of medicine in the United States, and the American Civil War, co-directing the AU Civil War Institute.
-He is the prize-winning author or editor of eight books and many scholarly articles.
-His research has been supported by the Rockefeller Foundation, NEH, the Smithsonian Institution, and the National Institutes of Health.
-He chairs the Statue of Liberty-Ellis Island History Advisory Committee and is a consultant to the Lower East Side Tenement Museum.
-He is an historical consultant on PBS and History Channel documentaries.
-He is the past President of the Immigration and Ethnic History Society.
-In 1998 he received the Scholar/Teacher of the Year Award, AU’s highest honor.
-In 2009 he was elected a fellow of the Society of American Historians.
+- Alan M. Kraut is University Professor of History and an affiliate faculty member of the School of International Service.
+He is also a Non-resident Fellow of the Migration Policy Institute.
+Currently, he is the President of the Organization of American Historians, the largest professional organization of American historians.
+He specializes in U.S. immigration and ethnic history, the history of medicine in the U.S. and the American Civil War.
+He co-directs AU's Civil War Institute.
+He is the prize-winning author or editor of nine books.
+Most recently he has co-edited Ethnic Historians and the Mainstream: Shaping the Nation's Immigration Story (2013).
+His best known volumes include: Silent Travelers: Germs , Genes, and the "immigrant Menace" (1994); The Huddled Masses: The Immigrant in American Society, 1880-1921 (2nd ed.
+2001); and Goldberger's War:The Life and Work of a Public Health Crusader (2003).
+His research has been supported by the Rockefeller Foundation, the National Endowment for the Humanities, the Smithsonian Institution, and the National Institutes of Health.
+He is a frequent consultant on PBS and History Channel documentaries.
+He is the past president of the Immigration and Ethnic History Society and currently chairs the Statue of Liberty-Ellis Island History Advisory Committee.
+He is an elected fellow of the prestigious Society of American Historians and has been the recipient of AU' Scholar/Teacher of the Year Award.

 DegreesPhD, History, Cornell University